Is Noor Vitamins Halal? — Brand Guide

 ✅ Halal

 Noor Vitamins is a pioneer in US halal supplements, producing halal-certified fish oil, daily multivitamins, and children's vitamins since the early days of the halal health market.
-All products use halal-compliant capsule shells and are free of pork gelatine — directly addressing the most common halal failure point in mainstream vitamins.
+Noor states its capsules are free of pork gelatine and that its gelatine comes from halal sources — directly addressing the most common halal failure point in mainstream vitamins.
+Note the softgels are gelatine, not a gelatine-free shell; Noor does not state the species.

 Country